geovedi/book-notes/2022/your-table-is-ready.notes.md

   - The candy store, owned by Fran and Lou, is described as a rundown yet bustling establishment in Brooklyn.
   - Fran is known for her beauty routine and interactions with customers, while Lou is often drunk and argumentative.
   - Regular customers include various personalities like Sam the Shylock and local sports enthusiasts.
-  - The narrator, introduced by Johnny, starts working at the store as a young teenager.
+  - Michael, introduced by Johnny, starts working at the store as a young teenager.
 - Candy Store Operations:
   - The candy store is a cash business, with cash often stored in the till.
-  - Johnny, the narrator's friend and coworker, is promoted to night manager and begins embezzling money from the till.
+  - Johnny, Michael's friend and coworker, is promoted to night manager and begins embezzling money from the till.
-  - The narrator and Howie, another worker, engage in various schemes to steal and distribute items from the store, including bakery goods, ice cream, soda, and cigarettes.
+  - Michael and Howie, another worker, engage in various schemes to steal and distribute items from the store, including bakery goods, ice cream, soda, and cigarettes.
-  - Saturday nights become an opportunity for the narrator and Howie to take extra cash from the overflowing till.
+  - Saturday nights become an opportunity for Michael and Howie to take extra cash from the overflowing till.
 - Expansion into Illicit Activities:
   - Lorenzo, a relative of Johnny, provides drugs confiscated from his police work.
-  - The narrator starts selling drugs to high school kids, hidden in egg cream orders.
+  - Michael starts selling drugs to high school kids, hidden in egg cream orders.
-  - The city experiences a rise in crime, including drugs and violence, affecting the narrator's neighborhood and school.
+  - The city experiences a rise in crime, including drugs and violence, affecting Michael's neighborhood and school.
 - Personal Awakening and Decision to Leave:
-  - The narrator has a profound experience while on LSD, leading to a realization that staying in the neighborhood will lead to negative outcomes.
+  - Michael has a profound experience while on LSD, leading to a realization that staying in the neighborhood will lead to negative outcomes.
-  - Feeling trapped by the violence and drug culture, the narrator decides to leave Brooklyn for Hollywood Beach, Florida.
+  - Feeling trapped by the violence and drug culture, Michael decides to leave Brooklyn for Hollywood Beach, Florida.
-  - The story ends with the narrator making the decision to move to Florida within a week.
+  - The story ends with Michael making the decision to move to Florida within a week.

 ## Part II
 - Work at La Rousse Restaurant: